andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 - no test suite currently exists that exhaustively exercises every key mapping on every platform
 - no headful tests currently exist that go beyond simple features and try to test system as a whole, complete with focus traversal, popups, etc.
-- extensive manual testing would be needed
+- extensive manual testing might be needed
-- some of the default functions may not be available when the Skin is null